-Special procedure room charges are included in the reimbursement for the procedure.
-If the procedure takes place outside of the OR suite, then OR time will not be reimbursed to cover OR personnel/staff being present in the room.
-Example: ICU, GI lab, etc.
+Charges for Special procedure room, billed in addition to the procedure itself, are included in the reimbursement for the procedure.
+If the procedure takes place outside of the OR (Refer to Operating Room Time and Procedure Charges for OR definition), then OR time will not be reimbursed to cover OR personnel/staff being present in the room.
+Example: procedures performed in the ICU, ER, etc.